rdjpalmer/portfolio/src/posts/using-technology-to-combat-technology-overwhelm.md

 What if we utilised this protocol for success with whatever habit you are trying to create?
 What if your computer could do all the hard work for you, and ensure “first you must do this, before you can do that”.

-To take a trivial example and apply the thinking above.
+To take a trivial example and apply this thinking.
 If showing up is the most important part of any creative endeavour, how might one build a Twitter audience?
 By tweeting content regularly, and interacting with other users.

-To apply this thinking, your Twitter experience should be tailored to this requirement.
+Your Twitter experience should be tailored to this requirement.
 Before you can browse, first you must contribute.
 Once you have contributed, your browsing experience could be limited based on your further contributions in the sense of replying, retweeting, liking.
 Then, and only then, would the full Twitter experience open up to you.

 Self discipline is no longer required.

-To consider the downside of this, is to consider the additional drop off that would occur.
-If you had to jump through all these hoops to get to those dopamine hits, would you bother?
+To consider the downside, is to consider the additional drop off that would occur.
+We're no longer optimising for the dopamine hit of impressions and engagement.
+If you had to jump through all these hoops to get to them, would you bother?

 That's a positive question.